juju/juju/README.md

 ## Open Operator Collection

-A world's [largest collection of operators](https://charmhub.io/) all use Juju as their OLM.
+The world's [largest collection of operators](https://charmhub.io/) all use Juju as their OLM.
 The Charmhub community emphasizes quality, collaboration and consistency.
 Publish your own operator and share integration code for other operators to connect to your application.